The BrowserUp Command Line Interface (CLI) is how you:

 - Start and Stop tests, and more

-Once the test cluster is running, we view results, create reports, administer users, etc. in the web UI.
+Once the test cluster runs, you can view results, create reports, and administer users all via the web UI.

 The CLI is installed via NPM.